wizzerss/decentralized-chat-app/README.md

 1. Connect your MetaMask wallet to enter the chat.
 2. Choose a username and submit.
-3. Join a chat room or create a new one.
+3. Join the chat room
 4. Start sending and receiving messages with other users.

 # Contributing